Dunes

 - MAP CV input (16-ch poly: targets ratchets, offsets, or step gates — set in context menu)

-- ON/OFF button + jack (pause/resume)
+- ON/OFF button + jack (start/stop; resets phasor to beat 0 on each start)

-- RESET button + jack
+- RESET button + jack (snaps phasor to beat 0, keeps running)

 - GATE OUT (displaced gate output)